World Pear Day is December 8th. The history of pears is below.

 Because of its unique growing conditions, American pears became even more diverse than their European ancestors.
-Many good, purely American strains were developed, including Bartlett and Seckle cultivars.
+Many good, purely American strains were developed, including Bartlett and Seckel cultivars.

 Asian pears are different from European pears: uniform in color (yellowish-tan) and shaped more like apples.
 They have a completely different texture and taste: crisp, grainy, crunchy flesh and do not get succulently juicy and sweet like Western varieties.

-They are not generally baked or made into jams because they have a high water; but are commonly served raw and peeled.
+They are not generally baked or made into jams because they have high water content; but are commonly served raw and peeled.